Sáros County: Geography

 Sáros county shared borders with the Austrian crownland Galicia and the Hungarian counties Szepes, Abaúj-Torna and Zemplén.
 It was situated between the Levoča Hills (i.e., Szepesség (Spiš)), Kassa and Felső-Szvidnyik.
 The river Tarca flowed through the county.
 Its area was 3,652 km2 around 1910.

 Capitals

 The capital of Sáros county was Sáros Castle.
-After various other towns, since 1647 the capital has been Eperjes.
+After various other towns, since 1647 the capital has been Prešov.

 History

 Sáros county was created in the 13th century from the comitatus Novi Castri (Újvár County, named after Novum Castrum, today Abaújvár) which included also the territories of the later counties of Abaúj and Heves.

-In the aftermath of World War I, most of Sáros county became part of newly formed Czechoslovakia, as recognized by the concerned states in the 1920 Treaty of Trianon.
+In the aftermath of World War I, all of Sáros county became part of newly formed Czechoslovakia, as recognized by the concerned states in the 1920 Treaty of Trianon.
 During World War II, when Czechoslovakia was divided, Šariš became part of the First Slovak Republic.
 Since 1993, Šariš has been part of Slovakia, located in the Prešov Region.
 Historically a prosperous region, it is nowadays relatively poor.